S Corporation Distributions

 Shareholders must pay tax on dividends received from a C corporation only when they receive it.
 By contrast, S corporation shareholders must pay tax on all income earned by the S corporation when it is earned, regardless of whether it was received as a distribution.
 As a pass-through entity, shareholders of an S corporation are always entitled to their share of the earned profits.

 By contrast, because a sole proprietorship is not a separate business entity, it cannot own property separately from its owner.
-Therefore, all income earned from the sole proprietorship is business income that is subject to self-employment tax.
+Therefore, all income earned from the sole proprietorship is business income subject to self-employment tax.
 If the business owner happens to own tax-exempt income bonds or has other streams of revenue subject to different tax rates, then they are reported separately by the business owner, not by the business.

 On the other hand, a partnership or limited liability company is a separate entity that can own financial securities and other property that may be taxed at different rates.
-Although distributions from a partnership or limited liability company may consist of capital gains or tax-free income earned from securities held by the business entity or from the return of invested capital, all of the income earned by the business through the efforts of its owners are taxed as self-employment income.
+Although distributions from a partnership or limited liability company may consist of capital gains or tax-free income earned from securities held by the business entity or from the return of invested capital, all the income earned by the business through the efforts of its owners are taxed as self-employment income.

-However, many S corporation owners, even if they are sole owners who also worked for the corporation, do not pay all of their net income as wages, so that some income will not be subject to employment taxes.
+However, many S corporation owners, even if they are sole owners who also worked for the corporation, do not pay all their net income as wages, so that some income will not be subject to employment taxes.
 It is this portion that is often called a "dividend".
 As a pass-through entity, all income flows through to the shareholders when it is earned and retains its character.
 Thus, distributions from an S corporation may consist of several components taxed at different rates:

 - ordinary income